freedomofpress/securedrop/docs/development/threat_model.rst

    -  Analyze any plaintext information that resides in RAM, which may include plaintext of submissions made within the past 24 hours.
    -  Review logs stored on the system.
-   -  Access the Monitor Server.
+   -  Access the *Monitor Server*.

--  An attacker with admin access to the **Monitor Server** can:
+-  An attacker with admin access to the *Monitor Server* can:

    -  Add, modify, and delete software, configurations, and other files.
    -  Change the SMTP relay, email address, and GPG key used for OSSEC